Skip to Content Top

 In your last will and testament, you should appoint an executor who will administrate the estate and at least one alternate, in case the person you name has predeceased you or is unable or unwilling to serve.
 You may also appoint a guardian to take care of minor children and a trustee to take care of property left to any beneficiaries who are minors.
 You may also want to include funeral provisions in your will.

 The word “probate” means “to prove.”
-The probate process is the process by which one proves up who the legal beneficiaries of an estate are, and If there is a will, then the probate process involves proving to the court that the will is legally valid according to the laws of the state it is being probated in.
-Legally, a deceased person may not own property; therefore, the moment a person dies the property is in a state of limbo, in a sense, until certain procedures have been met proving who the rightful owner is.
+The probate process is the process by which one proves who the legal beneficiaries of an estate are, and if there is a will, then the probate process involves proving to the court that the will is legally valid according to the laws of the state it is being probated in.
+Legally, a deceased person may not own property; therefore, the moment a person dies, the property is in a state of limbo until certain procedures have been met proving who the rightful owner is.

 In Texas, a will must be probated within four years.
 If there is no will, as long as the estate meets certain requirements, it may be possible to probate the estate using a small estate affidavit.
 Another method of probate without a will would be using an affidavit of heirship.

-Each case is different, and during a consultation your Southlake probate attorney will ask pertinent questions to ascertain what is the best way to proceed, taking into consideration the facts of the case, the current laws of the state, and the size and nature of the estate of the deceased.
+Each situation is different, and during a consultation, your Southlake probate attorney will ask pertinent questions to ascertain the best way to proceed, taking into consideration the facts of the estate, the current laws of the state, and the size and nature of the estate of the deceased.

 Hear From Our Happy Clients